openjs-foundation/summit/2019-05-Berlin/agenda.md

 ## Attendance

-Anyone can come, but we will not be explicitly onboarding at Collab Summit Vancouver.
+Anyone can come, but we will not be explicitly onboarding at Collab Summit Berlin.
 Conversations can move fast as working groups have a lot of context.
 Unlike the Fall instance of the Collab Summit, this Spring instance does not include a morning of Code + Learn, the session that guides people through contributing to the project.

 Working groups will put together a brief schedule so that people can